 Collecting the right amount of tax is important because mistakes will cost you money.
-Florida's general state sales tax rate is 6%.
+Florida's general state sales tax rate is 6%; however, there is an established "bracket system" for collecting sales tax on any part of each total taxable sale that is less than a whole dollar amount.
 Additionally, most counties also have a local option discretionary sales surtax.
-Surtax rates are published in the Discretionary Sales Surtax Information (Form DR-15DSS) each year and available online at floridarevenue.com/forms under the Discretionary Sales Surtax and Tourist Development Tax Rates section.
+Bracket rates are available on the Department's website at floridarevenue.com/forms.